 Similarly, you can also extend your repository list to receive bug fixes as quickly as possible, i.e. without waiting for the point release.
 Add this line to your

 # proposed additions deb http://ftp.us.debian.org/debian stretch-proposed-updates main contrib non-free

-At the time of creating this tutorial, I don’t have a dedicated graphics card or a WiFi card that require proprietary drivers.
-So, I cannot demonstrate how to install them.
+At the time of creating this tutorial, I don’t have a dedicated graphics card or a WiFi card.
+So, I cannot demonstrate how to install proprietary drivers.
 However, for your convenience I want to provide you links to Debian wiki pages on how to install nVidia, AMD Graphic card, and WiFi drivers.

 If you find Debian Stable too outdated, you can also consider installing Debian Testing and receive more up-to-date software.